Soname-Solutions/salmon/config/sample_settings/README.md

 ### Tooling environment

-- metrics_collection_interval_min - interval (in minutes) for extracting metrics from monitored environments
+- metrics_collection_cron_expression - the cron schedule for triggering the metrics extraction process.
 - digest_report_period_hours - indicates how many recent hours should be covered in the daily digest report.
 Defaults to 24 hours.
 - digest_cron_expression: the cron schedule to trigger the daily digest report.
 Defaults to "cron(0 8 * * ? *)", every day at 8am UTC.